hyosung11/interviewCake/README.md

 - what power must we raise this base to, in order to get this answer?
 - log10(100) = "log base 10 of 100" = 2
 - use logarithms to solve for x when x is an exponent

+### Logarithms in binary trees
+- perfect tree
+- nodes on the last level = (n + 1) / 2
+- O(log n) in usage for O(log2 n)

+## Array
+Big O worst case
+- space O(n)
+- lookup O(1)
+- append O(1)
+- insert O(n)
+- delete O(n)

+Strengths:
+- fast lookups at O(1)
+- fast appends to add new element at the end of the array O(1)

+Weaknesses:
+- fixed size (unless it's a dynamic array)
+- costly inserts and deletes O(n)

+### Array Slicing
+myArray.slice(startIndex, endIndex)
+myArray.slice(startIndex)

+- Hidden time and space cost
+1. allocating a new array
+2. copying the elements from the original array to the new array O(n)

+myArray.slice(1).forEach(item => {
+  // Whoops, I just spent O(n) time and space!
+});

+### In-Place Algorithm
+- an in-place function modifies data structures or objects outside its own stack frame
+- the call stack is what a program uses to keep track of function calls.
+- the call stack is made up of stack frames: one for each function call